 The term co-sleeping is used pretty broadly so let’s clear it up.

 Room sharing is having your baby in the same room as you.
 This is safe as long as you are following the ABCs of safe sleep.
-You can safely room share by having your baby in their own bassinet in your bedroom.
+You can safely room share by having your baby in their own bassinet or a Rock N Play alternative in your bedroom.

 Bed sharing is having your baby sleep in bed with you, either on a DockATot or the mattress, and is not a safe sleeping practice.
-Bed sharing is the most common cause of death in babies under 3 months old.
+Bed sharing is the most common cause of death in babies under 3 months old, and is one reason why babies should not sleep in a DockATot.

 And even though the photos people post of mom and baby or dad and baby asleep together snuggling are adorable, it’s simply unsafe.